ari-hacks/terraform-study-guide/IaC Basics/Iac.md

   -  The manual work is removed with Iac no more need for sys admins to remotely connect to each machine by executing a series of commands or scripts which can cause inconsistencies based on who executes it
 - **Iac makes changes predictable**:
   - code can be tested before applying it to production so results are always predictable
+- **Iac allows for mutation in previously defined configurations, making for a more manageable system**:

 </details>